NguyenVuNhan/dockprom/README.md

 - grafana_data:/var/lib/grafana
 ```

-Grafana is preconfigured with dashboards and Prometheus as the default data source:
+Grafana is pre-configured with dashboards and Prometheus as the default data source:

 - Name: Prometheus
 - Type: Prometheus